kivy/pyobjus/docs/source/pyobjus_ios.rst

     tools/create-xcode-project.sh paintApp /Users/myName/development/kivy-ios/pyobjus-ios/

 Note following.
 First parameter which we are passing to script is name of our app.
-In this case that name of iOS app will be paintApp.
+In this case that name of iOS app will be `paintApp`.
 Second parameter is absolute path to our python app which we want to run on iOS.
-You need to specify absolute path to your pyobjus-ios directory, because above we put main.py script in it.

 After executing this command you will get outpout simmimlar to this::